Acquired Distinctiveness Trademark

 - A claim of ownership of one or more prior registrations on the Principal Register for the same mark for services or goods that are related or are the same as those named in the pending application.

 Remember, it's useful and necessary to show acquired distinctiveness based on “actual evidence.”
 The evidence may be:

 - Declarations from consumer or others in the industry.

 - Evidence related to the reach and amount of advertising.

 - The use and length of the mark.

 If you need help with an acquired distinctiveness trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.